-Kirven Douthit-Boyd is Co-Artistic Director of Dance at COCA.
+Kirven Douthit-Boyd is Associate Director of Dance and Artistic Director of COCAdance at COCA.
+He previously served as Co-Artistic Director of Dance.
 He began his formal dance training at the Boston Arts Academy and as a member of Boston Youth Moves.
 Kirven studied as a fellowship student at The Ailey School and at the Boston Conservatory.
 He earned a Master of Fine Arts in dance from Hollins University.

 He began his professional career as a member of Ailey II from 2002–2004 and also performed at Jacob’s Pillow Dance Festival as a member of Battleworks Dance Company in 2003.
 In 2004, Kirven joined the Alvin Ailey American Dance Theater performing nationally and internationally for 11 years.
 He performed leading roles in works choreographed by Alvin Ailey, Judith Jamison, Robert Battle, Ron K. Brown, Geoffrey Holder, Jiri Kylian, David Parsons, Camille A. Brown, Ulysses Dove, Christopher Wheeldon, Hofesh Shecter, Twyla Tharp, Wayne McGregor, and Ohad Naharin.
 In 2016, Kirven joined Ron K. Brown/Evidence, A Dance Company as a guest artist.